pixcel8/bitnet_GPTNeo_12GBVRAM/README.md

 # bitnet_GPTNeo_12GBVRAM
-LLM learning experiment for CPU-GPU hybrid training, finetuning and inference
+bitnet and GPTNeo inspired LLM learning experiment for training, finetuning and a main target of a workable CPU-GPU hybrid inference architecture.